ChrisWhealy/DistributedSystemNotes/Lecture 3.md

 | Anti-symmetry | For all `a` and `b` in `S`,<br>if `a ≤ b` and `b ≤ a`, then `a = b` | `∀ a, b ∈ S: a ≤ b, b ≤ a => a = b`
 | Transitivity  | For all `a`, `b` and `c` in `S`,<br>if `a ≤ b` and `b ≤ c`, then `a ≤ c` | `∀ a, b, c ∈ S: a ≤ b, b ≤ c => a ≤ c`

-However, it makes no sense to say that event `A` ***"happens before"*** itself, so when speaking of a set of events, the reflexivity property is nonsensical and therefore not applicable.
+However, when the members of the set are events whose ordering is determined by some measure of time, it makes no sense to say that event `A` ***"happens before"*** itself; so when speaking of a set of events, the reflexivity property is nonsensical and therefore not applicable.

 Also, we will never encounter the situation in a distributed system where event `A` happens before event `B` ***and*** event `B` happens before event `A` (making `A` and `B` the same event).

-The anti-symmetry property can never adhered to in real life, but strictly speaking, it is still never violated; therefore, this rule is said to be ***"vacuously true"***.
+Thus, the anti-symmetry property can never be adhered to in real life.
+Strictly speaking however, whilst this rule is never followed, it is also never violated; therefore, this rule is said to be ***"vacuously true"***.
 That is, when dealing with a set of real-life events, we will never find an example that exhibits this property; however, we will also never find an example that violates this property either...

-So, the "happens before" relation is a weird kind of partial order because only two of the three rules of a partial order apply, and even then, one of the two is only vacuously true.
+So, the "happens before" relation is a weird kind of partial order because only two of the three rules governing partial orders apply, and even then, one of those two is only vacuously true.

 Therefore, the ***happens before*** relation is said to be *"an irreflexive partial order"*.